cn0047/stash/ed/mysql/index.md

 #### Index types

 BTREE - stores data only in leaf nodes.
+Used for comparisons: =, >, >=, <, <=, or BETWEEN.

 HASH - stores pointers to data.
 Effective in memory usage.
 Not effective in: sorting, partial matching.
+Used for comparisons: =, <=>.

 Adaptive HASH - hash index in top of btree.
+The hash index is always built based on an existing InnoDB secondary index, which is organized as a B-tree structure.
+MySQL builds a hash index using a prefix of the index key.
+The prefix of the key can be any length...
+You should benchmark with `innodb_adaptive_hash_index` configuration feature both enabled and disabled.

 #### Kinds